ravisheth/mapsseq/README.md

 - Fix the sample at room temperature for between 12 to 48 hours.

 ### Embedding
 The sample is then embedded with an acrylamide matrix which preserves spatial structure and contains a reverse 16S amplification primer.
+Note that for inclusion of reverse primer, we target a concentration of approximately 100nM per droplet; accounting for droplet volume of 0.5nL this means that 5*10<sup>-5</sup>pmol must be loaded per particle.
+Assuming a median particle diameter of 20um, and assuming a spherical shape, this yields a particle volume of 4.2pL, meaning that the concentration of reverse primer should be approximately 10uM.

 ##### Preparation of  stock solutions
 - Monomer solution concentrate (store -20C indefinitely)